SanthoshUthiraKumar/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ![images](./images/linearequationoutput.png)

 ## Result:
-Thus the solutions for the linear equations are successfully solved using python program
+Thus the Solutions for the linear equations are successfully solved using python program